Digital Kenya: An Entrepreneurial Revolution in the Making

 The unique resource, with guest contributions from Kenya’s leading ICT industry experts, provides a frank and open forum to push the debate around entrepreneurship and technology forward and explores how the new wave of African entrepreneurship has emerged.
 The book presents evidence-based recommendations and puts solution approaches on display to help Kenya continue to produce globally impactful ICT innovations, and serves as a go-to resource for those with interest in “Silicon Savannah.”

-Distributed by APO on behalf of Digital Kenya.
+Distributed by APO Group on behalf of Digital Kenya.

 Notes to editors:

 • Digital Kenya: An Entrepreneurial Revolution in the Making is available as an open-source digital download (http://APO.af/BPPoAj) and in print (http://APO.af/Yxccyn)

 • ISBN 978-1-137-57880-8